 High cholesterol levels are harmful to health.
 Cholesterol is a fatty, wax-like substance naturally found in all of our bodies.
 It aids in digestion as well as vitamin D and hormone production.
 When cholesterol levels rise, there is greater chances of having heart disease and heart attack.
-There are two basic types of cholesterol in body namely the low density lipoprotein (bad cholesterol) and high density lipoprotein (good cholesterol).
+There are two basic types of cholesterol in the body, namely the low density lipoprotein (bad cholesterol) and high density lipoprotein (good cholesterol).
 As bad cholesterol accumulates in the arteries, it creates a hard plaque that builds up on the arterial walls.
 This condition is known as atherosclerosis.
 Men with atherosclerosis are more likely to experience erectile dysfunction and impotence.

 To ensure normal cholesterol levels, the National Cholesterol Education Program recommends regular checkup every 5 years for adults over 20 years old.
 This is important given the lack of outward symptoms.
 People with high low density lipoprotein (bad cholesterol) often have no idea of having serious health issue until it’s too late.
 In men, one of the early signs of high cholesterol level is erectile dysfunction.
 Fear among men with erection problems will lead to failure in seeking medical advice.
-As a result, serious problem arises and even get worse.
+As a result, serious problems may arise and even get worse.

 During most cholesterol checks, physician will provide tests for your total cholesterol including low density lipoprotein cholesterol, high density lipoprotein cholesterol and triglyceride levels.